• Skip to primary navigation

 Dressing

-• 1 tablespoon date syrup or maple syrup
+• 1 tbsp date syrup or maple syrup

-• 2 teaspoons garlic minced, about 2 cloves
+• 2 tsp garlic minced, about 2 cloves

 Prevent your screen from going dark